Category

 【Target Characteristics】

-・High levels of terrestrial TV viewing, PC internet use, and mobile internet use on both weekdays and holidays, with particularly high PC and mobile game usage.
+・High levels of terrestrial TV viewing, PC internet use, and mobile internet use on both weekdays and holidays; PC and mobile gaming use is particularly high.

 ・They frequently play PC online games and social games, and also listen to radio via the internet.